 The IgG2-subclass deficiency is associated with a diminished immune response to (bacterial capsular) polysaccharide antigens.

 IgG can cross the placenta and establish passive immunity.
 Infants also get secretory IgA (SIgA) via breastfeeding.

 Immunoglobulin M (IgM) antibodies are produced as a body’s first response to a new infection.

-IgE is involved in allergic reactions and immune response to helminths and protozoan pathogens.
+IgE is involved in allergic reactions and immune responses to helminths and protozoan pathogens.

 Avidity is a measure of the total binding strength.
-As IgM can exist as pentameric form, it has highest avidity.
+As IgM can exist as a pentameric form, it has the highest avidity.

 About 70-80% of the immunoglobulins in the blood are IgG and IgE is the least abundant immunoglobulin in the serum.